muzikr/Shapleypy/README.md

 ### Windows

 > [!WARNING]
-> Convex game generator and core solution concept are currently not available for Windows
+> The core solution concept is currently not available for Windows.

 ## License